🥂

 • Iron Horse is located in the Green Valley of the Russian River Valley AVA, one of Sonoma's coolest sub-appellations, entirely on Gold Ridge sandy loam soil

-• Estate sparkling wines have been served at the White House for seven consecutive presidential administrations, beginning with the Reagan-Gorbachev summit meetings in 1985
+• Sparkling wines have been served at the White House for seven consecutive presidential administrations since the 1985 Reagan-Gorbachev Geneva Summit, where a 1982 Blanc de Blancs was poured

 • Annual production close to 30,000 cases with more than half dedicated to sparkling wine; all fruit is 100% estate-grown from the 260-acre property